 I started my round the world trip in Beijing, China in late February of 2008.
 From there I traveled to Japan, Australia, New Zealand, Thailand, Malaysia, Singapore, Vietnam, Cambodia, back to Thailand and back through China to come home to Portland.
 I spent two months in Portland (we have amazing summers), before heading to Eastern Europe.
 From Budapest, Hungary, I travelled to Romania, Bulgaria, Turkey, Greece, Spain, Morocco, and then back to Spain before taking the slow boat (a transatlantic) back to the States (via Portugal & Bahamas).
 After spending the holidays in Portland, I finished up my travels in Costa Rica and came back to Oregon.

 Post-RTW I found a job, got a cat, bought a house, and fell in love with Portland all over again.
 [Not all at once] And after almost four years at a travel company promoting independent and long-term travel, I took the leap to self-employment.
-I now work with small to mid-size businesses and startups helping them grow their businesses through email marketing, content strategy, and analytics.
-Know of a cool company that needs to send better emails?
-Send them my way.
+I work with small to mid-size businesses and startups helping them grow their businesses through email marketing, content strategy, and analytics at Early Bird Strategy and also offer blogging resources like Editorial Calendar Templates and other downloads.

 FAQ: What does “Powered by Tofu mean”?

 I’ve been a vegetarian all my life, so it’s always been a running joke that I’m “powered by tofu.”
 We even made t-shirts in high school that said “powered by tofu” with a tofu block on them.
-Alas, I swear that PETA stole my line for their Powered by Tofu shirt that was all over the Internet a few years ago.
-Great minds think alike. :) Anyway, while I still cook vegetarian, I consider myself a “pescatarian” now, since I eat fish, and bacon.
+Alas, I swear that PETA stole my line for their Powered by Tofu shirt that was all over the Internet for awhile.
+Great minds think alike. :) Anyway, while I still cook mainly vegetarian, I consider myself more of a “pescatarian” now, since I eat fish, and bacon.
 I won’t be changing my blog to Powered by Bacon, so Powered by Tofu it is.